Code-Institute-Submissions/Mass_Ctrlr/README.md

     - As the band's single is spoken about, there is also a link inviting the user to navigate to the music page to find out more about the music and future performances.
     - There are also images at the bottom of the home page to allow the user to identify the individual band members.
 This is hidden on smaller devices to avoid the page looking too cluttered.
 - Music page
-    - The music page is split into 2 sections: music news for the band's releases and gig news for information about current/upcoming gigs.
+    - The music page is split into 2 sections: *music news* for the band's releases and *gig news* for information about current/upcoming gigs.
         - The music news section informs the user of the latest singe, provides links to the single on the band's Spotify and Apple music pages.
         - The music news section also has an embedded apple music player to allow users to listen to the current single without having to use the external links.
         - In the gig news section currently due to the band not having performances booked due to the lockdown situation, the site offers videos from the band's social media pages from past gigs to give the user more opportunities to hear the band's music, get to know their live style and it also provides another opportunity to access the band's social media pages..
             - On the larger screens all 3 videos are shown inline.
             - On the medium screens only 2 videos are shown inline.
-            - On mobile devices 2 videos are visiable in block.
+            - On mobile devices 2 videos are shown in 1 column.
 - Gallery page
     - The gallery page shows various images of the band throughout their history.
-The gallery page is responsive to show 4 columns of pictures on the larger screens, 3 columns on medium screens and 2 columns on smaller screens.
+The gallery page is responsive to show:
+        - 4 columns of pictures on the larger screens
+        - 3 columns on medium screens
+        - 2 columns on smaller screens.
 - Contact page
     - Contact form allows users to contact the band for more information and for bookings.
     - The form has labels that are hidden but are still readable for screen readers.
+Placeholder text is used for visual prompts to the user.
+    - All fields within the form are set to required to ensure all necessary information is required.
-    - The contact form is responsive to be reduced in size for small devices.
+    - The contact form is responsive to be reduced in size to be more visually appealing on smaller devices.

 ### Future Implemenatation